JuliaGraphics/Luxor.jl/docs/src/transforms.md

 ![rotate](assets/figures/rotate.png)

+To return home after many changes, you can use `setmatrix([1, 0, 0, 1, 0, 0])` to reset the matrix to the default. `origin()` resets the matrix then moves the origin to the center of the page.

+`rescale()` is just a convenient utility function for linear interpolation, also called a "lerp".

 ```@docs
 scale
 rotate
 translate
+rescale
 ```

-To return home after many changes, you can use `setmatrix([1, 0, 0, 1, 0, 0])` to reset the matrix to the default. `origin()` resets the matrix then moves the origin to the center of the page.

 # Matrices and transformations